-Modifications to the operation of the Lake Rotoehu artificial mixing devices operated over the springautumn period of 2014-15 included increasing compressor output and directing all output through a single mixing device.
-These changes resulted in improved (although unquantified) mixing as evidenced by observations of increased water flow leaving the devices and increased localised mixing of hypolimnion and epilimnion layers.
-There was also evidence to suggest that mixing of the epilimnion and hypolimnion was homogenising plankton community abundance locally.
-It can be concluded that the mixing devices produce a moderate, if unquantified, localised mixing effect under the current operational parameters.
+Modifications to the operation of the Lake Rotoehu artificial mixing devices operated over the spring-autumn period of 2014-15 included increasing compressor output and directing all output through a single device.
+These changes resulted in improved (although unquantified) mixing device performance as evidenced by observations of increased water flow leaving the devices and, in the context of whole lake volume, increased localised mixing of hypolimnion and epilimnion layers.
+There was also evidence to suggest that mixing of the epilimnion and hypolimnion was locally homogenising plankton community abundance.
+It can be concluded that the mixing devices are producing a moderate, if unquantified, localised mixing effect under the current operational parameters.
 However, there is no evidence that this effect is being translated to the entire lake.
-Lake Rotoehu underwent a prolonged period of thermal stratification during December 2014 - January 2015 followed by marked algal blooms during February - May 2015.
+Lake Rotoehu underwent a prolonged period of thermal stratification during December 2014 - January 2015 followed by marked algal blooms during February-May 2015.
 Although a partial ameliorating effect on thermal stability of the lake by the mixing device operation cannot be ruled out, the magnitude of stratification and the resulting decline in water quality in 2015 were substantial compared to the previous four years of monitoring.

 The design and current configuration of the artificial mixing devices has proven effective at drawing water from the hypolimnion into the epilimnion.
-However, the thermal structure of a lake the size of Rotoehu appears too large for a single mixing device to be effective at whole-lake scale.
+However, the thermal structure of a lake the size of Rotoehu appears too large for a single mixing device to overcome.
 To have a beneficial impact on water quality, the number of operational devices would need to be increased.
-Alternatively, the devices could be transferred to a smaller lake where they would be more likely to achieve a desirable outcome.
+Alternatively, the devices could be transferred to a smaller system where they would be more likely to achieve a desirable outcome.
 While there is still some uncertainty as to the exact local dynamics in the plankton communities generated by the mixing devices, further monitoring of the plankton communities is unlikely to produce informative data.
+Research should be focused on determining the extent of the area of localised mixing, the amount of hypolimnetic water that is drawn back into the device after being discharged, and quantification of the amount of hypolimnetic water passing through each device.
+This information will allow for improved estimates of the efficiency of the devices and the number of devices required to achieve whole lake dissipation of thermal stratification.